FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Legal Disclaimer

 Standup Wiki does not host or stream content illegally.
 The media content directly stream from the server to the browser.
-The median stream leverage platforms like Bilibili flixhq, remotestream, kissAsian, etc. for hosting specials.
+The median stream leverage platforms like Bilibili, flixhq, remotestream, kissAsian, etc. for hosting specials.

 ## Where does the data come from?